Hesse-Homburg: Holy Roman Empire (1622–1806)

+German Confederation (1815-1866)

-In 1806, Hesse-Homburg was incorporated with Hesse-Darmstadt; but in 1815, by the Congress of Vienna, the latter state was compelled to recognize the independence of Hesse-Homburg, which was increased by the addition of Meisenheim.
-The landgraviate of Hesse-Homburg consisted of two parts, the district of Homburg on the right side of the Rhine, and the district of Meisenheim, added in 1815, on the left side of the same river.
-Hesse-Homburg joined the German Confederation as a sovereign state on July 7, 1817.
-The Landgraviate was the only principality that was not one of the founding members of the Confederation, apart from the Duchy of Limburg ruled by the King of the Netherlands (added in 1839) and the Duchy of Schleswig (1848-1851) ruled by the Danish king.
-In 1848, the Landgraviate had a population of 22,800 and a total land area of 166 square miles, thus making it one of the smallest states in the German Confederation.
+Frederick V lost his lands in the German mediatisation of 1806, when Hesse-Homburg was incorporated into the Grand Duchy of Hesse (Hesse-Darmstadt).
+But in 1815, the Congress of Vienna forced Hesse-Darmstadt to recognize the independence of Hesse-Homburg, which was increased by the addition of Meisenheim (176 km²), part of the former French département of Sarre, located on the left side of the Rhine some 80 km southwest of Homburg.

+Hesse-Homburg joined the German Confederation as a sovereign state on 7 July 1817.
+In 1848, the landgraviate had a population of 22,800 and a total land area of 430 km², thus making it one of the smallest states in the German Confederation.
+The landgraviate was the only principality that was not one of the founding members of the Confederation, apart from the Duchy of Limburg ruled by the King of the Netherlands (added in 1839) and the Duchy of Schleswig (1848-1851) ruled by the Danish king.
+The landgraviate supplied the Homburg Scouts battalion in the Federal Army of the new Confederation.
+This battalion was stationed at the Jägerkaserne in Bad Homburg.
 Hesse-Homburg was represented by the Grand Duchy of Hesse in the Inner Council of the Confederate Diet, but had a seat of its own on the Plenary Council.
-The state joined the Zollverein in 1835.

 In 1833, baths were opened in Homburg, which brought unexpected wealth and attention to the landgraviate.
 A casino and gambling saloons soon opened, which also contributed greatly to the state's burgeoning economy.
 Several legal overtures were made by the diet in an attempt to end gambling, but all attempts failed until after Hesse-Homburg passed into Prussian hands.
+Hesse-Homburg joined the Central German Commercial Union in 1828, but Meisenheim became part of the Prussian customs area in 1830 and the Prussian-led Zollverein in 1834.
+In 1836, when the Hessian customs system was merged with the Zollverein, Homburg followed it into the Zollverein.